jbosstm/quickstart/ArjunaJTA/object_store/README.md

 DummyXAResource commit() called
 ```

-which indicates that bother resources were asked to commit, followed by
+which indicates that both resources were asked to commit, followed by

 ```
 [INFO] BUILD SUCCESS